hope-redemption/MMML_Vehicle_Prediction/README.md

-# Multi-modal Machine Learning for Vehicle Rating Predictions using Image, Text, and Tabular Data
+# Multi-modal Machine Learning for Vehicle Rating Predictions using Image, Text, and Parametric Data